Aeroduel/server/docs/API.md

 ## Network Requirements

-- **Desktop Server** and **Mobile Apps** must be on the same WiFi network.
+- **Desktop Server**, **Mobile Apps**, and **ESP32s** must be on the same WiFi network.
 This can be a mobile hotspot, so there's no need to bring a WiFi router to the airfield.
-- **ESP32s** must be on the same WiFi network
-- Server auto-detects local IP address
+- Server auto-detects local IP address and publishes it as aeroduel.local via mDNS.
+Ensure mDNS is not blocked by your firewall.
-- Default port: `45045` (configurable via `PORT` env variable)
+- Default port: `45045` (configurable via `PORT` env variable).
+If you change this, the ESP32s and mobile app must also be programmed to know the new port.

 ---

+## Future Endpoints
+- `POST /api/register` - Tells the server this plane is online and active
+  - Creates a plane ID and an OAuth token for that plane.
+  - INPUT: none or possibly a unique plane UUID that this specific ESP32 always has even after rebooting.
+  - OUTPUT: `{ planeId, authToken, matchId }`
+- `POST /api/hit` - Registers a hit during the match
+  - INPUT: `{ authToken, planeId, targetId }`
+  - OUTPUT: `success`

-## Possible Future Endpoints
+## Possible Additional Future Endpoints

 - `GET /api/match/:id` - Get match details
 - `DELETE /api/match/:id` - Cancel/end match